parentingteensandtweens.com

 Don’t take it personally

-Your teen’s anxiety can be being caused by a number of things, and yes it’s possible that you are one of them.
+Your teen’s anxiety can be caused by a number of things, and yes it’s possible that you are one of them.
 They may feel like you have certain unrealistic expectations that are more than they can handle.
 Sometimes they may be trying to live up to what they think you want from them, instead of what’s really true.

 While it may be hard to hear, don’t take it personally.
-It’s important that you figure out why they are feeling anxious and if they perceive you to be part of the problem, than you need to address that together.
+It’s important that you figure out why they are feeling anxious and if they perceive you to be part of the problem, then you need to address that together.

 As parents, we’re not perfect.
 Sometimes we send unintentional messages to our kids or sometimes we mean well, but don’t communicate our expectations well.
-Hear them out, don’t get defensive, and either help alleviate misconceptions they may have or be willing to do a little self reflection in case you need to make a few changes on your end.
+Hear them out, don’t get defensive, and either help alleviate misconceptions they may have or be willing to do a little self-reflection in case you need to make a few changes on your end.

 Also, even if you’re not part of the equation, don’t feel like you’re somehow to blame for their anxiety.
 This is a common condition today and not unusual for adolescents.
 It’s a difficult time in their lives and you shouldn’t take any kind of mental health issues your teen faces as a reflection on your parenting.